 1. Intake Form

-Potential clients are required to complete an Intake Packet.
+Potential clients are required to complete an Intake Form.
 The form provides information which helps our staff gain a sense of your business experience, and which assistance areas your business will likely utilize.
 Once the intake form is complete, you can schedule an intake meeting with our staff to discuss opportunities which fit your needs.

 2. Intake Meeting